What do we want our KS1 music curriculum to achieve?

 How do we fulfil this in KS1?

-Music is taught as a discrete subject, by music specialists, once per week for 45 minutes.
+Music is taught as a discrete subject, by music specialists, once per week.
 It covers different topic based themes and includes all pupils and provide them with the opportunity to be challenged.

-Our specialists teach the children one of these topic based themes each half term.
+Our specialists teach the children one of these each half term.

 Pupils are introduced to a variety of percussion instruments.
 They are given several different tasks and activities that introduce and develop a range of musical terminology and skills from tempo to dynamics.
 It is aimed at improving pupils’ confidence and rhythmic ability.
 Children are taught either: